squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 This roadmap covers approximately twelve months of development and testing time, if required funding is obtained.

-=== Squid-2.6 ===
+=== Squid-2.7 ===
 This is the current "stable" release.
-No new features are planned at this time for inclusion into Squid-2.6.
+No new features are planned at this time for inclusion into Squid-2.7.

-=== Squid-2.7 ===
-Squid-2.7 is a future release with the number of current and planned improvements:

- * '''DONE (2.7)''' Modular logging work - including external logging daemon support, UDP logging support
+ * '''DONE (2.7), UNDERWAY 3.2''' Modular logging work - including external logging daemon support, UDP logging support
  * '''DONE (2.7)''' Further transparent interception improvements from Steven Wilton
  * '''DONE (2.7)''' "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.
  * '''DONE (2.7, 3.1)''' Removal of the dummy "null" store type and useless default cache_dir.